Verano-20/Simple-To-Do-List/README.md

 This is a simple interactive to-do list.
 Front-End: HTML, CSS, JS
-Back-End: Node.js, Express.js
+Back-End: Node.js, Express.js, MongoDB
 Items can be added and removed from the list, and marked as complete or not by clicking on them.
-The list is stored in a JSON file which is updated after every change to the list.
+The whole list is stored in a local MongoDB database.

 Future features may include:
     - Themes